berkerol/mousejs/index.md

 # Mouse.js

-Move your mouse with arrow keys on the keyboard.
+Move your mouse with arrow keys on the keyboard (Meta + Alt + arrow keys).
 You can view it [on npm](https://www.npmjs.com/package/mousejs).

 ## Features